pierre-rouleau/usrhome/readme.rst

 USRHOME_USE_HOMEBREW            Set to 1 when using Homebrew, to add Homebrew
                                 directories to the PATH.

-USRHOME_DIR                     Path to the usrhome directory.
-                                The setup/setup-usrhome installation script
-                                appends code to set the value of that environment variable.

 USRHOME_DIR_HELPDIR             Optional environment variable.
 If defined it
                                 identifies the directory where Zsh Builtin